GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/cloud_shell_tutorial.md

 --topic=$EVENT_TOPIC
 ```
 ### Start sensor data stream on Raspberry Pi
-Now you can go back to the workshop guide and finish follow steps before continue to next step Cloud Shell.
+Now you can go back to the workshop guide and continue with following steps from the Raspberry Pi shell.
 - Configure Raspberry Pi
 - Download the CA-certificate
 - Run the streaming script
+Come back here, once the previous steps are done and continue to the next step.
 ## Verify sensor data in Pub/Sub
 Pull message from Pub/Sub subscription.
 In Cloud Shell run:
 ```bash